Psychometric Entrance Test

-The Psychometric Entrance Test (PET) – commonly known in Hebrew as "ha-Psikhometri" – is a standardized test that serves as an entrance exam for institutions of higher education in Israel.
-The PET covers three areas: quantitative reasoning, verbal reasoning and English language.
+The Psychometric Entrance Test (PET) – commonly known in Hebrew as "ha-Psikhometri" (The Psychometric) – is a standardized test that serves as an entrance exam for institutions of higher education in Israel.
+The PET covers three areas: quantitative reasoning, verbal reasoning and proficiency in the English language.
 It is administered by the National Institute for Testing and Evaluation (NITE) and plays a considerable role in the admissions process.
 A score combining students' performance on the PET with the average score of their high school matriculation tests (aka Bagrut) has been found to be a highly predictive indicator of students' academic performance in their first year of higher education.

 The test may be taken in Hebrew, Arabic, Russian, French, or combined Hebrew/English.
 There are four test administration dates each year: April, July, September, and December (the dates vary depending on local holidays and on the start and end dates of the academic semester).
 It can be taken in Hebrew and Arabic on any of the four dates, and in Russian, French and combined Hebrew/English, on two of the four dates.
 The test results are valid for university admissions purposes for seven years.